< Return to trials

 Irritable Bowel Syndrome (IBS)

-Participation in our upcoming IBS trial is for individuals who are at least 18 years old and have Irritable Bowel Syndrome with diarrhea.
+Participation in our current IBS trial is for individuals who are at least 18 years old and have Irritable Bowel Syndrome with diarrhea.
 There are no overnight visits and we offer flexibility in scheduling your clinic appointments.
 You are compensated for your time and are provided medical care free of charge.

 Irritable bowel syndrome (IBS) is a common disorder that affects the large intestine (colon).
 Irritable bowel syndrome commonly causes cramping, abdominal pain, bloating, gas, diarrhea and constipation.
 IBS is a chronic condition that you will need to manage long term.